Aksdal

-Aksdal is the administrative centre of Tysvær municipality, Norway.
+Aksdal is a village and the administrative centre of Tysvær municipality, Norway.
 The village is located on the northern shore of the large lake Aksdalsvatnet, at the junction of the European route E134 and European route E39 highways.
 The village of Førre lies about 3 km to the west of Aksdal and the village of Grinde lies about 1.5 km to the east.
 Aksdal Church is located in Aksdal.

 The 0.42 km2 village has a population (2019) of 689 and a population density of 1640 PD/km2.